-This proposition can also be stated in positive terms: Tax authorities responsive, honest, respectful and fair
+9. This proposition can also be stated in positive terms: Tax authorities responsive, honest, respectful and fair treatment of taxpayers tends to foster respect for and cooperation with the tax system.

-For a more general analysis of these mechanisms, see Hessing, Elfers, & Weigel (1988) and Snavely (1990).
+10. For a more general analysis of these mechanisms, see Hessing, Elfers, and Weigel (1988) and Snavely (1990).

-To explaining this development in revenue performance, clearly we have to look also at other factors than corruption, including general economic trends and changes in tax policy.
+11. To explain this development in revenue performance, we also have to look at factors other than corruption, including general economic trends and changes in tax policy.

-See also Elster (1989, p.
+12. See also Elster (1989, p.
 158).

-Following Lipset (1959, p.
-86), legitimacy can be defined as "the capacity of a political system to engender and maintain the belief that existing political institutions are the most appropriate or proper ones for the society".
+13. Following Lipset (1959, p.
+86), legitimacy can be defined as "the capacity of a political system to engender and maintain the belief that existing political institutions are the most appropriate or proper ones for the society."

-Martin Daunton (1998) provides an excellent historical account of the role of trust and trust formation in the British fiscal administration from the Napoleonic wars to the Second World War.
+14. Daunton (1998) provides an excellent historical account of the role of trust and trust formation in the British fiscal administration from the Napoleonic wars to WW II.